Eejain/eejain.com/content/posts/Planning 2020 Beyond Work-Life Balance.md

 ## Identify Areas of Life {#identify-areas-of-life}

 Everything I do, every second I spend and every bit of energy I consume (even in off-state, even during sleeps) is motivated by certain needs.
 I do ****serious stuff**** for professional development, financial security, social status, all of which are necessary to earn a proper position in this society.
 I do ****leisure stuff**** for enjoyment, self fulfillment and human connection.
-And I do ****misc stuff**** for living as a responsible adult that takes care of her own health, finance, possessions, legal docs etc. I used to rank serious stuff > leisure stuff > misc stuff, now I understand (after several burnouts) that they refuel each other, and should be treated equally on a daily basis.
+And I do ****misc stuff**** for living as a responsible adult that takes care of her own health, finance, possessions, legal docs etc. I used to rank serious stuff &gt; leisure stuff &gt; misc stuff, now I understand (after several burnouts) that they refuel each other, and should be treated equally on a daily basis.

 My three areas of life may not be everyone's focus, but you can substitute anything that you deem precious and would like to keep a close eye on.